 How do you make a great gin and tonic?

 "As for gin and tonics, I think the world is your oyster," says Heather Perkins, bar manager at DiAnoia’s Eatery in Pittsburgh.
 "With only two ingredients, it's more important that your tonic and gin are a complement to one another.
 You can adapt the tonic for the gin or adjust the gin for the tonic, depending on what you have.
 This is where you can experiment and have fun, especially with garnishes.

 For wet, American-style gins think heavy citrus and fresh herbs with citrus-forward tonics.
 Philly branded, Bluecoat Gin, is the perfect example of this style gin, pairing it with Fever-Tree's Citrus Indian Tonic is very refreshing.
 Merely garnish with a dried lemon as you have enough live citrus already.
 Or try an herbaceous driven Italian gin, Puicinque, and pick the Mediterranean Tonic from Fever-Tree.
 This picks up on more of the thyme, rosemary, and pine throughout the gin.
 A squeeze of lime and a sprig of thyme goes a long way on this pairing."

 You can, in fact, genever is mostly served straight, but gin is usually mixed into cocktails such as gin fizz, Tom Collins, martini, Negroni, gin and tonic, and gimlet.

 Why Trust The Spruce Eats?

 Kate Dingwall is a sommelier and spirits writer.
 She has been writing about the bar and spirits world for five years and has her BarSmarts and WSET certification.
-She interviewed ten gin experts for this article.
+Over the last two years she has been researching the rich world of international gins for her upcoming gin book.
+She interviewed 10 gin experts for this article.